 Bacocho is a popular expat community, as are Brisa de Zicatela and La Punta on quieter stretches of beach.

 There are a variety of options for buying plots of land.
 In development now is La Barra, where a new village is being planned out with different plots of land, including amenities such as shops and businesses.

+Life in Puerto Escondido is simple and enjoyable.
 It’s a bohemian town that attracts many surfing types, as well as retired surfers or those looking for a simpler way of life.